Capsizing: Large vessels

-In a storm, even large vessels may be rolled by being hit broadside by a large wave or swell or "pitch poled" stem over stern in extreme waves.
+In a storm, even large vessels may be rolled by being hit broadside by a large wave or swell or pitchpoled stem over stern in extreme waves.
 This is normally catastrophic for larger ships, and smaller yachts can be dismasted (i.e., lose their masts and rigging) due to the drag as the boat is forced to roll over.

 A ship that sustains a hole or crack ('is holed') may capsize.
 This is the working of torpedo and naval mine warfare.
 In 2012 the very large cruise ship ' was holed and lost her propulsion by striking a charted rock, and drifted further where she partially sank just outside the harbor entrance, coming to rest with her starboard side submerged and resting on the seafloor with approximately two-thirds of her structure above the sea.
 This was not a capsize as her bottom was only partly exposed; rather this was a partial sinking.
 Fixing a hole is called plugging.